-1. Transport Optimisation
+1. TRANSPORT OPTIMISATION

-Transport optimisation employs a heuristic model to spatially assign the future travel demand patterns, namely trip productions1 and attractions2 across the city, using indicators aligned to the core principles and objectives of TOD (i.e. improving public transport affordability, efficiency and accessibility, and encouraging greater levels land use intensification and densification - see Table 2 on below).
+Transport optimisation employs a heuristic model to spatially assign the future travel demand patterns, namely trip productions1 and attractions 2 across the city, using indicators aligned to the core principles and objectives of TOD (i.e. improving public transport affordability, efficiency and accessibility, and encouraging greater levels land use intensification and densification - see table 2 below).
 The optimised trip distribution pattern generated using this approach is an improvement over the previously assumed land use pattern generated by the PTOD scenario.
-The indicators used to optimise the 2032 land use distribution are listed in Table 2:
+The indicators used to optimise the 2032 land use distribution are listed in the table below: